bespoke-alpha/cli/README.md

 ## Todos

+-    Create new cssmap.json [incremental]
+-    Refactor stdlib (breakdown & modularize the S object)
+-    Refine CLI output, add TUI

+---

 -   Add a "spotify.version" semver prop to Metadata.json that will be used to disable non-conforming modules

----

--   Add TUI for when bespoke is executed without arguments

 ---